 It is the landlord’s responsibly to supply heat during October 1st and April 30th to make the unit habitable.

 Landlords are required to make and pay for any repairs to make the unit livable that are not caused by the tenant.

 - Sending Notice – If a tenant request repairs, they must put their request in writing to the landlord.
 The landlord will then have 14 days to make necessary repairs.

 - Landlord Access –Tenants are required to give the landlord access to the property to make necessary repairs during reasonable hours.
-However, a landlord must give tenants “reasonable” notice unless it’s an emergency.
+Additionally, a landlord must give tenants “reasonable” notice, unless it’s an emergency.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

 - Withhold Rent – West Virginia landlord-tenant law does not allow tenants to withhold rent in response to habitability issues.

 - Repair and Deduct – Tenants have the right to hire a professional to make the repairs and deduct a reasonable amount from their monthly rent.